eben619/Zero-To-Dapp-Workshop/README.md

         escrowAgent = msg.sender;: Assigns the deployer of the contract as the escrow agent.

         currentState = State.AWAITING_PAYMENT;  Sets the initial state of the escrow to AWAITING_PAYMENT, indicating that the contract is waiting for the buyer to deposit funds.

+Modifiers

+    onlyBuyer: This modifier restricts access to a function, ensuring that only the buyer can call it.
+It checks if msg.sender (the address that called the function) is equal to the buyer's address.

+    onlyEscrowAgent: This modifier restricts access to a function, ensuring that only the escrow agent can call it.
+It checks if msg.sender is equal to the escrow agent's address.

+    inState: This modifier restricts function execution based on the current state of the contract.
+It ensures that the contract is in the specified expectedState before allowing the function to run.